deiss/digitscanner/README.md

 Then you can load the previously created neural networks and test them:

-    bin/digitscanner --annin ann_100.txt --test 10000 0 --mnist mnist_data   # 11.35%
+    bin/digitscanner --annin ann_100.txt --test 10000 0 --mnist mnist_data   # 88.64%
-    bin/digitscanner --annin ann_50.txt --test 10000 0 --mnist mnist_data    # 94.77%
+    bin/digitscanner --annin ann_50.txt --test 10000 0 --mnist mnist_data    # 94.59%

-So the second neural network with 100 neurons in the hidden layer did not do a really good job.
+So the second neural network with 100 neurons in the hidden layer did not do a really good job, but it has only been trained on 20000 pictures once.
 You can train it again:

     bin/digitscanner --annin ann_100.txt --train 60000 0 20 5 0.1 0 --annout ann_100_improved.txt --time --enable_multithreading 4 --mnist mnist_data

 And test this last neural network:

-    //////////////////////
-    bin/digitscanner --annin ann_100_improved.txt --test 10000 0 --mnist mnist_data   # 38.46%
+    bin/digitscanner --annin ann_100_improved.txt --test 10000 0 --mnist mnist_data   # 96.38%

+It gives a better result.
 You can finally use the --gui option to display a window and draw numbers in it.
 Type 'g' to guess the number and 'r' to reset the drawing area.

-    bin/digitscanner --annin ann_100_30.txt --gui
+    bin/digitscanner --annin ann_100_improved.txt --gui

+Finally, let's try with two hidden layers and 10 epochs:

+    bin/digitscanner --layers 4 784 200 100 10 --train 60000 0 10 5 0.1 0 --annout ann_200_100.txt --enable_multithreading 5 --time --mnist mnist_data
+    bin/digitscanner --annin ann_200_100.txt --test 10000 0 --mnist mnist_data   # 96.57 %

+It gives good results but it is still not amazing.
+This is because it gets really hard to train.
+What if we do 20 more epochs:

+    bin/digitscanner --train 60000 0 15 5 0.1 0 --annout ann_200_100_improved.txt --annin ann/ann_200_100.txt --enable_multithreading 5 --time --mnist mnist_data
+    bin/digitscanner --annin ann_200_100_improved.txt --test 10000 0 --mnist mnist_data   # 98.25%

+It is better but also shows that the training is really slow.
+This neural network is available in the 'ann' folder.

 ### Improvements